Aniket-Kumar-maker/Gulmohar/README.md

 # 🌸 Gulmohar
 **Gulmohar** is a platform designed to help alumni connect, share experiences, discover events, support one another, and celebrate achievements from their college journey.

 The platform strengthens intra-college relationships by providing a shared digital space for peers and alumni.
-Note : “This was a collaborative project; I migrated the repository to my account while preserving commit history.”

 ---

+### Note
+This was a collaborative project; I migrated the repository to my account while preserving commit history.

 ## 🚀 Live Demo